geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 3. Open **Notepad**, then copy the **objectGUID** and paste it in **Notepad.**

+4. At this point, you are ready to run a PowerShell command to get the object ID of Holly's Microsoft 365 account, which should be **holly@M365xZZZZZZ.onmicrosoft.com**.
+However, sometimes when an indentity mismatch situation is created followed by a synchronization run, the sync process changes the user's alias in his or her Microsoft 365 account.
+For example, **holly@M365xZZZZZZ.onmicrosoft.com** may be changed to **hollyXXXX@M365xZZZZZZ.onmicrosoft.com** (where XXXX is some arbitrary string of text appended to the end of the alias).
+Therefore, you should verify first whether this occurred by checking the Active users list for Holly to see what her Username is - whether it's holly or hollyXXXX. <br/>

+	In **Internet Explorer**, select your **Microsoft 365 admin center** tab and then navigate to the **Active users** page.
+Enter **holly** in the **Search** field on the right side of the menu bar.
+Note the alias for Holly's **onmicrosoft.com** account; this is the Username you will use in the next step.

-4. Run the following command to get the object ID of Holly’s **Microsoft 365** user account (don’t forget to replace ZZZZZZ with the tenant ID provided by your lab hosting provider):  <br/>
+5. Run the following command to get the object ID of Holly’s **Microsoft 365** user account. <br/>

+	**Note:** When you enter the **UserPrincipalName** in this command, you must enter the **onmicrosoft.com** value that you found in the prior step when you searched for Holly's accounts.
+The alias portion of the UPN will either be **holly** or **hollyXXXX**.
+In the command example below, it uses **holly** since that would typically be the case; however, if the sync process appended a value to the end of the **holly** alias, then enter that value instead.
+Also, don’t forget to replace ZZZZZZ with the tenant ID provided by your lab hosting provider.  <br/>

 	**Get-Msoluser -UserPrincipalName “holly@M365xZZZZZZ.onmicrosoft.com” |Select-Object -Property “ObjectID”**  <br/>

 	‎**Note:** If you compare the object ID from this cloud account with the objectGuid that you earlier retrieved from Holly’s on-premises account, you’ll set that they don’t match.
 In the next steps you will perform a hard match to get them in sync.

-5. Run the following command to change the Immutable ID on Holly’s cloud account to the same value as her on-premises objectGuid so that synchronization can occur account (don’t forget to replace ZZZZZZ with your unique tenant ID provided by your lab hosting provider):  <br/>
+6. Run the following command to change the Immutable ID on Holly’s cloud account to the same value as her on-premises objectGuid so that synchronization can occur account.
+Remember, the alias portion of the UPN will either be **holly** or **hollyXXXX**; use the same value that you used in the prior step.
+Also, don’t forget to replace ZZZZZZ with your unique tenant ID provided by your lab hosting provider.:  <br/>

 	‎**Set-Msoluser -UserPrincipalName “holly@M365xZZZZZZ.onmicrosoft.com” -ImmutableID {paste in the objectGuid that you copied earlier to Notepad}**

-6. Run the following command to force AD Connect to synchronize only the changes that were made:  <br/>
+7. Run the following command to force AD Connect to synchronize only the changes that were made:  <br/>

 	‎**Start-ADSyncSyncCycle -PolicyType Delta**

-7. After 10 minutes, navigate to the Microsoft 365 admin center and confirm that Holly has only one account.
+8. After 10 minutes, navigate to the Microsoft 365 admin center and confirm that Holly has only one account.

-8. Leave your Domain Controller VM open for use in the next exercise.
+9. Leave your Domain Controller VM open for use in the next exercise.

 # Proceed to Lab 5 - Exercise 3